'Hunger Games' studio aims to hit bullseye with 'Divergent'

-LOS ANGELES Young actors Shailene Woodley and Theo James arrived on the Hollywood set of the "Jimmy Kimmel Live" TV talk show by sliding above a cheering crowd while harnessed to a zip line, a dramatic entrance to spark interest in "Divergent," the movie Lions Gate Entertainment Corp hopes to make its next hit franchise.
+LOS ANGELES, March 20 Young actors Shailene Woodley and Theo James arrived on the Hollywood set of the "Jimmy Kimmel Live" TV talk show by sliding above a cheering crowd while harnessed to a zip line, a dramatic entrance to spark interest in "Divergent," the movie Lions Gate Entertainment Corp hopes to make its next hit franchise.

 The studio behind the mega-hit "Hunger Games" movies is betting again on a popular series of best-selling young adult novels set in a dystopian future.
 The "Divergent" books, about a society divided into factions by personality traits, have sold more than 17 million copies worldwide.